benbaptist/minecraft-wrapper/documentation/wrapperconfig.rst

-- ault Config file items and layout
+-  Config file items and layout

 '''